cognidox/OfficeToPDF/OfficeToPDF/README.txt

-  /password <pass>          - use <pass> as the password to open the document with /writepassword <pass>     - use <pass> as the write password to open the document with /template <template_path> - use a .dot, .dotx or .dotm template when converting with Word /excel_max_rows <rows>    - if any worksheet in a spreadsheet document has more
+  /password <pass>          - use <pass> as the password to open the document with /writepassword <pass>     - use <pass> as the write password to open the document with /template <template_path> - use a .dot, .dotx or .dotm template when converting with Word /excel_show_formulas      - show formulas in the PDF when converting with Excel /excel_max_rows <rows>    - if any worksheet in a spreadsheet document has more
                               than this number of rows, do not attempt to convert the file.
-Applies when converting with Excel.
+Applies when converting with Excel

   Templates: